North Carolina Museum of Art: Expansion

 In April 2010 the museum opened the new 127000 sqft West Building, designed by New York-based architects Thomas Phifer and Partners as part of an expansion initiative.
 The single-story structure, surrounded by sculpture gardens and pools, was created to feature the museum's permanent collection as well as more than 100 new works of art acquired on the occasion of the expansion.
 Highlights include a gift of 30 Auguste Rodin sculptures and work by artists Roxy Paine, Ursula von Rydingsvard, El Anatsui, Jaume Plensa, Jackie Ferrara, Ellsworth Kelly, and David Park.
 The project also transformed the museum's East Building into a center for temporary exhibitions, education and public programs, public events, and administrative functions.
 The project cost $72.3 million.
 The exterior walls of the West Building are covered with anodized aluminum panels that are canted two degrees back from vertical with seams covered by highly polished steel bands.
 The roof of the West Building includes parabolic-shaped 6.5 ft by 37 ft coffers, which admit natural light.

+Winston Salem campus

+In 2007, the Southeastern Center for Contemporary Art, a non-profit museum in Winston-Salem, was acquired by the North Carolina Department of Natural and Cultural Resources.
+The location was renamed the North Carolina Museum of Art Winston-Salem in 2023, and it was placed under the management of NCMA.
+The campus was closed in 2026 for renovations, and it has a planned reopening for the summer of 2027.